-The interior is fine but St George's building needs a lot of work to the external fabric.
-The recent architect's report specifically points out the need to re-point the whole of the outside of the Church, replace the gutters and carry out other repairs before the next inspection in five year's time.
+St George's Church is a Grade II listed building and it takes a lot of work to maintain the interior and exterior of the building.
+In 2010, the architect's report specifically pointed out the need to re-point the whole of the outside of the Church, replace the gutters and carry out other repairs.

-We have formed a St George's Church Development Group whose job it will be to apply for grants and raise money for a Development Fund.
+We formed a St George's Church Development Group whose job it is to apply for grants and raise money for a Development Fund.
 The fund was kicked off with a generous donation of $1,000 from a former member of St George's now living in the USA.
-It is envisaged that there will be a number of fundraising activities with different people taking responsibility to coordinate them
+It is envisaged that there will be a number of fundraising activities with different people taking responsibility to coordinate them.

 Many smaller projects have been completed over the last few years, financed by a combination of grants and the generosity of our Congregation and friends :-

 - Equpiment and a program for the maintainance of the graveyard.